spacetelescope/jwst/docs/jwst/combine_1d/description.rst

 The combine_1d step computes a weighted average of 1-D spectra and writes the combined 1-D spectrum as output.

-The weight will typically be the integration time or the exposure time, but uniform (unit) weighting can be specified instead.

 The combination of spectra proceeds as follows.
 For each pixel of each input spectrum, the corresponding pixel in the output is identified (based on wavelength), and the input value multiplied by the weight is added to the output buffer.
+Pixels that are flagged (via the DQ column) with DO_NOT_USE will not contribute to the output.
 After all input spectra have been included, the output is normalized by dividing by the sum of the weights.

+The weight will typically be the integration time or the exposure time, but uniform (unit) weighting can be specified instead.
+It is the net count rate that uses this weight; that is, the net count rate is multiplied by the integration time to get net counts, and it is the net counts that are added together and finally divided by the sum of the integration times.
+The flux weighted by an additional factor of the instrumental sensitivity, count rate per unit flux.
+The idea is that the quantity that is added up should be in units of counts.
+If unit weight was specified, however, unit weight will be used for both flux and net.
+The data quality (DQ) columns will be combined using bitwise OR.

 The only part of this step that is not completely straightforward is the determination of wavelengths for the output spectrum.
 The output